bitjson/bch-vm-limits/readme.md

 Before each signature check, the `OP_CHECKSIG` (`0xac`), `OP_CHECKSIGVERIFY` (`0xad`), `OP_CHECKMULTISIG` (`0xae`), and `OP_CHECKMULTISIGVERIFY` (`0xaf`) operations must add the count of hash digest iterations required for the length of the signing serialization (including the iteration in which the final result is double-hashed) to the spending transaction input's cumulative count.
 If the new total exceeds the hashing limit, validation fails.

-Note that the hash digest iteration count is incremented each time the signature check count (A.K.A. `SigChecks`) is incremented, even if a previous signature check used the same signing serialization.
+Note that the hash digest iteration count is incremented each time a non-null signature is checked, even if a previous signature check used the same signing serialization.
 See [Rationale: Stateless Costing of Signing Serialization Hashing](./rationale.md#stateless-costing-of-signing-serialization-hashing).

 Note that hash digest iterations required to produce components of the signing serialization (i.e. `hashPrevouts`, `hashUtxos`, `hashSequence`, and `hashOutputs`) are excluded from the hashing limit, as implementations should cache these components across signature checks.
 See [Rationale: Exclusion of Signing Serialization Components from Hashing Limit](rationale.md#exclusion-of-signing-serialization-components-from-hashing-limit).